marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

 }
 ```

-The major difference being a lack of backing data layer, and to get around this we must mock our repository beans with [@MockBean]() annotation.
+Due to exluion filters - neither did we didnt add any test data layer slice - there is no backing data layer for real per-se, a lack of persistence.
+To aleiviate this we can use [Mockito](https://site.mockito.org/) to mock and stub our data repositories.
+Here, we'll mock our team `TeamRepository` beans using the [@MockBean](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/mock/mockito/MockBean.html) annotation.
 Then setup our mock stubs inside a `@before` clause or even on top of the unit itself.
-This setup simply interacts with [Mockito]() directly and lets us define the mock behavior of our repository.
+This setup simply interacts with `Mockito` directly and lets us define the behavior of our repository.

 ## The WebTestClient

 In this example, we want to test our HTTP controller (routes) but not connect to a live server.
-The `WebTestClient` allows mocked `exchange` request/respondses by exposing multiple [bindToXxx]() methods.
-How this works is outlined in the [Spring Framework Reference](https://docs.spring.io/spring/docs/current/spring-framework-reference/pdf/testing.pdf#mock-objects-web-reactive):
+The `WebTestClient` allows mocked `exchange` request/respondses by exposing multiple [bindToXxx](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/reactive/server/WebTestClient.html#bindToApplicationContext-org.springframework.context.ApplicationContext-) methods.
+This lets us bind our client to specific points in our web application for example ; [Controllers](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/reactive/server/WebTestClient.html#bindToController-java.lang.Object...-), [RouterFunctions](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/reactive/server/WebTestClient.html#bindToRouterFunction-org.springframework.web.reactive.function.server.RouterFunction-), etc...
+Our Sample will bind to the RouterFunction we defined in our REST service earlier.
+For more information on `WebTestClient` binding options, see  the [Spring Framework Reference](https://docs.spring.io/spring/docs/current/spring-framework-reference/pdf/testing.pdf#mock-objects-web-reactive):

     The package `org.springframework.mock.http.server.reactive` contains mock implementations of
     `ServerHttpRequest` and `ServerHttpResponse` for use in WebFlux applications.
 The package
     `org.springframework.mock.web.server` contains a mock `ServerWebExchange` that depends on those
     mock request and response objects.

-The big win here, is we get to talk to our web services without holding ip a TCP connection, while in the process making our tests faster to execute.
+By exposing the underpinnnings of our service application, we get to talk to our RESTful endpoints without spinning up any additional resources, while in the process making our tests faster to execute, this adds to make our tests less complicated.

 ```java